Dusty Hannahs: Memphis Hustle / Grizzlies (2017–2020)

 Hannahs originally committed to play overseas for AZS Koszalin of the Polish Basketball League, but ultimately opted to sign with the Memphis Hustle of the NBA G League on October 6, 2017.
 In his first professional season, Hannahs appeared mostly as the Hustle's sixth man and averaged 9.2 points per game while shooting 44.1 percent on three point shots and 90.5 percent from the free throw line.

 Hannahs returned to the Hustle for a second season and was the only player on from the previous year's team on the roster.
 He averaged 14.5 points, 1.8 rebounds, and 1.4 assists in 49 games, again as the Hustle's primary option off the bench, and led the G League with a 92.6 free throw percentage.
 Following the end of the season, Hannahs participated in the 2019 G-League Elite Camp along with other top G League players and college prospects.

 On March 30, 2019, the Memphis Grizzlies signed Hannahs to a 10-day contract.
 Hannahs made his NBA debut on March 31, 2019, in a 113–96 loss to the Los Angeles Clippers, scoring four points on 2-of-7 shooting with four assists and one rebound in 13 minutes of play.
 He was waived by the Grizzlies on April 4, 2019, after appearing in two games, scoring eight points with a rebound and five assists.
 Following the end of the NBA season, Hannahs was named to the Grizzlies roster for the 2019 NBA Summer League.

 Hannahs was named to the NBA G League Elite Team for the G League International Challenge in Montevideo, Uruguay.
-He averaged 14 points per game in the tournament, including a 21-point performance off the bench in the quarterfinals against the Urugayan League Elite team, as the G League Elite eventually fell in the final to Bayern Munich of the EuroLeague.
+He averaged 14 points per game in the tournament, including a 21-point performance off the bench in the quarterfinals against the Uruguayan League Elite team, as the G League Elite eventually fell in the final to Bayern Munich of the EuroLeague.

 Hannahs was re-signed by the Grizzlies on October 14, 2019, but was waived the next day.

 On October 27, 2019, Hannahs returned to the Hustle for a third season.
 Hannahs was named the G League Player of the Week on December 2, 2019, after scoring 28 points against the Oklahoma City Blue and 32 points against the Maine Red Claws.
 Hannahs was named Midseason All-NBA G League for the Western Conference.
 Hannahs averaged a team-leading 21.4 points per game on the season and was named third team All-NBA G League.

 Hannahs was signed to a second 10-day contract on February 21, 2020.
 Hannahs was later waived by the Grizzlies on February 27, 2020.